What Is The Best Internal Temp For Brisket?

 What Happens If We Overcook Brisket?

-You can run into problems going too far the other way with the internal temp of brisket as well.
+You can run into problems going too far the other way with the internal temperature of the brisket as well.
 You’ll end up with potentially tough meat if you overcook your brisket but in a different way.
 Overcooking meat of any type will dry it out and brisket is no different.
 Too much heat for too long will end up with a brisket that falls apart easily but is dry and unpleasant to eat.

 Why Does My Brisket Internal Temp Stop Rising?

 The picture below shows a brisket cook I did.
 At around 160° the brisket temp increase starts to flatten out.
-At 172° I wrapped the brisket and at 180° the brisket internal temp started increasing faster again.
+At 172° I wrapped the brisket and at 180° the briskets internal temp started increasing faster again.
 This stall lasted from 160°-180°.

 Brisket Stall Temps

 You can combat this by wrapping your brisket tightly with either food-grade pink butcher paper or the more common household item aluminum foil.
-It will stop evaporation from stalling the cooking process.

 You can also let your smoker and brisket ride the stall out once enough moisture has evaporated.
 However, this does add quite a bit of time until your brisket is ready.